practicaldsc/fa24/env-setup.md

 1. `git checkout --theirs [FILENAME]`  will tell git that whenever a conflict occurs in `[FILENAME]` to keep your version.
 Run this for each file with a conflict.
 1. `git add [FILENAME]` to mark each file with a conflict as resolved.
 1. `git rebase --continue` or `git merge`, depending on the setup.

+There's a lot more to using Git than we've outlined here.
+What's here should be sufficient for this class, but if you find yourself needing more help, take a look [here](https://www.w3schools.com/git/) or [here](https://dsc-capstone.org/2023-24/lessons/06/).

 ---